zimnyaa/noWatch/README.md

             help -> show help (util)
 ```

-attacks are pretty simple, as they are meant to test various malicious activity primitives
+Attacks are pretty simple, as they are meant to test various malicious activity primitives:
 ```
      crt_inject -> execute msgbox remotely with CreateRemoteThread loadclr -> load a demo C# assembly to the process